emads22/emads22/README.md

 Python Software Engineer
 ------------------------

-I specialize in Python development, focusing on application development, API and back-end web development, automation, and software architecture.
-I aim to transform complex problems into efficient, user-friendly solutions through thoughtful design and advanced technical expertise.
+I specialize in application development, API and back-end web development, automation, and software architecture.
+I transform complex problems into user-friendly solutions through advanced technical expertise and thoughtful design.

-My role involves developing applications that are functional, maintainable, and efficient.
-I ensure each project meets high standards and provides an excellent user experience.
+I focus on creating functional, maintainable, and efficient applications that meet high standards and deliver excellent user experiences.

 * 🌍  I'm based in Lebanon
-* 🖥️  See my portfolio at [emadsaab.pythonanywhere.com](https://emadsaab.pythonanywhere.com)
+* 🖥️  See my portfolio at [emadsaab.pythonanywhere.com](https://emadsaab.pythonanywhere.com/portfolio)
 * ✉️  You can contact me at [emadsaab222@gmail.com](mailto:emadsaab222@gmail.com)
 * 🧠  I'm learning Machine Learning and Artificial Intelligence
 * ⚡  "Do not go gentle into that good night.
 Rage, rage against the dying of the light." – Dylan Thomas